mlflow/mlflow/docs/source/quickstart.rst

 For more information, including a list of supported model flavors and storing your own flavor, see :ref:`models_built-in-model-flavors`.

-Run a model from a specific training run
+Load a model from a specific training run for inference
 --------------------------------------------

 To load and run a model stored in a previous run, you can use the ``mlflow.{library_module_name}.load_model`` function.
 You'll need the run ID of the run that logged the model.
 You can find the run ID in the tracking UI: